 A teacher's portfolio – key features explained

 A teacher portfolio has six areas: Conversations, Stories, Contributors, Planning, Reports.

 Displays all conversations with this particular teacher that you've started or been added to, in a stream.
 Learn more about conversations.

-Displays all stories that teacher has created about children at any early learning service you are both part of.
+Displays all stories that teacher has created about children at any early learning service you are both a part of.
 You can change the story order and filter the stories that are shown by tapping ‘Filter stories'.